Warren Hellman: Other affiliations

 Hellman was the Chair of the Board of Trustees for Mills College from 1982–1992, and as a result of protests reversed the college's decision to go co-ed in 1990.

 Hellman was a Director of D.N.& E. Walter & Co. and Sugar Bowl Corporation.
 He was also a member of the advisory board of the Haas School of Business at Berkeley.
 In 1997, he was inducted into the American Academy of Achievement.
 In 2005, Hellman was inducted into the American Academy of Arts and Sciences.

-Hellman was the primary sponsor and provided funding for the Hardly Strictly Bluegrass music festival in San Francisco's Golden Gate Park.
+Hellman and latterly the Hellman Trust Foundation is the primary sponsor and provided funding for the Hardly Strictly Bluegrass music festival in San Francisco's Golden Gate Park.
 In 2011, Speedway Meadow was renamed Hellman Hollow to honor his history of philanthropy and civic involvement in San Francisco.

 Hellman was a donor and supporter of Jewish Vocational Services (JVS), a nonprofit organization that helps people transform their lives through work.

 Hellman was the Chairman of the Board of The Bay Citizen, a non-profit news organization focusing on the San Francisco Bay Area.
 The Bay Citizen was founded with a $5 million contribution from the Hellman Family Foundation.

-He formerly served as a Director of numerous portfolio companies, including Eller Media Company, Nasdaq Stock Market and Young & Rubicam.
+He formerly served as a Director of numerous portfolio companies, including Eller Media Company, Nasdaq Stock Market, Young & Rubicam and Twentieth Century Fox Film Corporation.